Tennessee races to repair broken water mains in storm’s wake

 “When a crisis hits my state, I’m there,” McCaul said.
 “I’m not going to go on some vacation.
 I know Mr. Cruz called it a mistake, and he’s owned up to that.
 But I think that was a big mistake.”

-Associated Press writers Jonathan Mattise in Nashville, Tennessee, and Zeke Miller in Washington contributed to this report.
+Associated Press writers Jonathan Mattise in Nashville, Tennessee, John Raby in Charleston, West Virginia, Hope Yen in Austin, Texas, and Zeke Miller in Washington contributed to this report.